-Agreement Type Description Term in Years Lease Rent of space in Abano Terme, Italy Six Finished goods supply Manufacture and supply of goods Three Raw material supply Hyaluronic acid powder Five Services Finance, administrative, security One to Six Accounts receivable Collection of trade receivables outstanding as of Two management December 30, 2009.
-Marketing and Promotion Promote Anika Srl products in Italy through Three Fidia sales force
+Agreement Type Description Term in Years Lease Rent of space in Abano Terme, Italy Six Finished goods supply Manufacture and supply of goods Five Raw material supply Hyaluronic acid powder Three Services Finance, administrative, security One to Six Accounts receivable Collection of trade receivables outstanding as of Two management December 30, 2009 (EXPIRED).
+Marketing and Promotion Promote Anika Srl products in Italy through Three Fidia sales force (TERMINATED).

 Historically Anika S.r.l. has relied on Fidia, its former parent company, for several functional activities.
 In connection with the purchase of Anika S.r.l., the Company has negotiated a lease for approximately 26,000 square feet of office, laboratory and warehouse space in Abano Terme, Italy, and a finished goods supply agreement.
-At December 31, 2011 and 2010, Anika S.r.l. had a net payable to Fidia for past products of approximately \$0.8 million and \$6.4 million, respectively.
+At December 31, 2012 and 2011, Anika S.r.l. had a net payable to Fidia for past products purchased of approximately \$0.7 million and \$0.8 million, respectively.